feifangit/dj-api-auth/README.rst

 2. Client put API key and current UNIX time as ``apikey`` and ``timestemp`` in requestURL
 3. Client also generate a ``signature`` by calculate a SHA256 value on the whole URL(without ``signature``) by its known SEC key.
 4. Server side will verify
-	- is ``timestamp`` from client in reasonable rift compare to server time.
+	- is ``timestamp`` from client in reasonable drift compare to server time.
 	- is ``apikey`` from client exists
 	- is the API client trying to access allowed for the ``apikey``
 	- compare the ``signature`` with the one calculated on server side by same algorithm